 The VA Program uses a residual income analysis to determine your ability to qualify for a mortgage.
-In short, the VA wants to make sure that you have sufficient income leftover after accounting for your monthly debt expenses including your mortgage payment, property tax, homeowners insurance as well as other debt expenses including credit cards, car and student loans.
-Our VA Mortgage Qualification Calculator uses this residual income calculation to show you the estimated mortgage amount you qualify for.
+In short, the VA wants to make sure that you have sufficient income leftover after accounting for your monthly debt expenses including your mortgage payment, property tax, homeowners insurance as well as other debt expenses including credit cards, personal, auto and student loans.

 The VA mortgage program enables eligible military personnel and veterans to buy a home with no down payment.
 Saving money to pay for a down payment is one of the biggest obstacles to buying a home so enabling borrowers to qualify for a home loan with no money down is a significant benefit.
 Although borrowers are required to pay an extra upfront VA funding fee, the VA home loan program makes home ownership more affordable and accessible to active and retired military members.

 VA borrower mortgage qualification guidelines are slightly less flexible than other no or low down payment mortgage programs such as the FHA home loan program.
 The VA home loan program requires a minimum credit score of 620 as compared to 580 for the FHA program.
 Additionally, the VA home loan program uses a borrower debt-to-income ratio of approximately 41% to determine what size mortgage you qualify for as compared to a debt-to-income ratio of 43% or higher for the FHA mortgage program.
 Using a lower debt-to-income ratio means that borrowers qualify for a smaller mortgage amount.
 Our VA Mortgage Qualification Calculator applies this conservative debt-to-income ratio to calculate what size VA loan you can afford.
 Additionally, the VA home loan program applies a residual income requirement to ensure that borrowers have sufficient funds after paying their mortgage and total monthly housing expense.